avh/r2-v3/DESIGN.md

 Initially the main way to interact with a PA is through a web interface.

-The web interface is light colored and has a session bar on the left.
+The web interface is light colored and has a collapsible sidebar on the left.
 On the right is a chat window, with an input box at the bottom.

-The PA's name and the active model are displayed as the title of the chat.
+The PA name and session ID are displayed as the title of the chat.
+A toggle button (◀/▶) in the chat header collapses or expands the sidebar.

+### Sidebar

+The sidebar shows a tree of Personal Agents, their sessions, and any active TA sessions as child nodes.
+Each PA node has a **+** button to add a new session and a **×** button (visible on hover) to delete the PA and all its sessions after confirmation.
+Each session node has a **×** button to delete that session after confirmation.

+A **New Assistant** button at the top of the sidebar opens a dialog to create a new PA.
+The new PA's first session is created and connected automatically, and the agent immediately starts the conversation by introducing itself and asking for the user's name.
+Keyboard focus moves to the input box when a session becomes active.

 Each message has a type, each type can be hidden, shown, or collapsed.
 Each message is displayed in a bubble.
 User messages are right aligned.